ttanimu/inform_mylocation/README.md

 ## Preparation of server
 Copy all files in "/server/var/www/html/mylocation/" directory to "/var/www/html/mylocation/" directory on the server and adjust their permissions.
+Replace "<Your API key>" to your API key in "map.php".
+You need to pay money to Google for using "map.php".

 ## Preparation of Android application
 Choice "android4.4/"(for Android 4.4) or "android5/"(for Android 5).